Everything you need to know about personalized video marketing

 Why is personalized video marketing so effective?

-Personalized videos are incredibly effective with around 16x higher click-to-open rate and a 4.5x increase in unique click-through rates.
+Customized videos are incredibly effective, 90% of marketeers report that they have positive ROI with personalization.
 But why is that the case?
 Is it truly possible that simply by seeing their name in the video, users are more likely to get drawn to it?
 Absolutely, but there’s much more to it.

 Let’s look at a brief, simplified overview of how marketing practices evolved throughout time to better understand personalization today.